 Walk 13 Bwlch y ffridd

 This walk starts and ends in the centre of Newtown.
 It is a mixture of mostly quiet road and off-road walking with a lot of upping and downing.
-It includes lovely views over Newtown and the surrounding hills.
+There are some good climbs which reward you with splendid views of the Severn valley.

 Walk down Broad St and cross the River Severn over Longbridge to the north side of the river.
 On the left you will see Pont Hafren, an attractive old white building, now operating as a registered mental health charity, http://www.ponthafren.org.uk/newtown/home.